why you should quit punishing your kids

 I’m obviously not the perfect parent (as if there is such a thing)–but I am willing to admit there’s still plenty of room for positive change.

-One of the things–tools, if you will–that parents often turn to, or use more heavily, when they are working toward a more gentle way of relating to their kids, is using rewards and consequences.
+One of the things–tools, if you will–that parents often turn to when they are working toward a more gentle way of relating to their kids, is using rewards and consequences.

 Well, yes.
 But no.

 There is much more going on with rewards and consequences than just the immediate behavior changes that are affected.

 For parents like me, the question of whether rewards and consequences “work” is rather a moot point.